FastTrack Schedule: Overview

+License Activation for enhanced purchase security.

 It includes a range of intuitive graphical tools to help effectively plan and manage Gantt chart schedules, and track project resources.
 Over two hundred fifty (250) unique, colorful bar styles are included, or one can create their own.

 Included are over fifty (50) free Project Management Templates and Project Management Example files.

-The app's capabilities are suited for 'accidental' project managers as well as experienced project managers working in small to mid-sized project teams.
+The app's capabilities are also suited for 'accidental' project managers as well as experienced project managers working in small to mid-sized project teams.
 Versions are available for Microsoft Windows and macOS and files are cross-platform compatible, enabling team members on PCs and Macs to collaborate on projects.
-Also, available are Concurrent User versions for installation on a file share or server.
+Also, available are Floating License versions for installation on a file share or server.

 FastTrack Schedule also exchanges data with spreadsheets such as Microsoft Excel, databases, organizers such as Microsoft Outlook, Google Calendar, and Apple Calendar, and other project management software, including Microsoft Project.

 It has a global customer base and has been localized into five languages (English, Japanese, French, German, and Italian).
 Some of their well-known users include: NASA, Nike, Amazon.com, Honda, Pixar, MIT Lincoln Laboratory, and The Olympic Games.

 In 2012, FastTrack Schedule Go for the iPad was released.
 A productivity app sold on Apple iTunes, it allowed the user to analyze, present, and take their schedule with them.
 It worked with FastTrack Schedule Mac/Win files, XML, and Microsoft Project files.
 FastTrack Schedule Go is no longer distributed.

 Features

-FastTrack Schedule 2024 files are cross-platform between Windows and Mac.
-Schedules can easily be passed back and forth between Mac and Windows users of FastTrack Schedule 2024.
+FastTrack Schedule 2026 files are cross-platform between Windows and Mac.
+Schedules can easily be passed back and forth between Mac and Windows users of FastTrack Schedule 2026.